What do FCP’s do?

-FCP’s work alongside GP’s and they are able to help to assess, diagnose and provide early intervention and advice for patients with MSK complaints.
+FCP’s work alongside GP’s in Primary Care.
+They help to assess, diagnose, and provide early intervention and advice for patients with MSK complaints.
 They are also able to refer patients onto specialist services at the earliest opportunity if this is required.
-FCP’s therefore effectively take the load off GP’s, allowing GP’s more time to focus on other core areas within general practice.
+FCP’s therefore effectively take the ‘load’ off GP’s, allowing GP’s more time to focus on other core areas within general practice.

 How do First Contact Practitioner services help Patients?

-Having a First Contact Practitioner within GP premises means that patients with MSK pain, including conditions such as back pain and arthritis, are able to contact and access their local physiotherapist directly and rapidly, rather than waiting to see a GP or being referred to hospital or community physiotherapy services.
+Having a First Contact Practitioner within GP premises and in Primary Care means that patients with MSK pain, including conditions such as back pain and arthritis, can contact and access their local physiotherapist directly and rapidly, rather than waiting to see a GP or being referred to hospital or community physiotherapy services.

 How do First Contact Practitioner services help GP’s?

 First Contact Practitioners can help GP’s to manage their workload more effectively by freeing up appointment slots.
 They can also reduce and lower the number of unnecessary investigations and prescriptions, and reduce the number of patients being referred onward to other services.

 Our FCP services have been proven to help GP’s by: